IAA-InvCodes/P-MILOS/README.md

 ```
 mpiexec -f hostnames -np 600 ./pmilos.x ./run/pmilos.minit
 ```
-Note that proper ssh keys must be installed on every machine, so that connections can be established between them without prompting for the user's password.
+Note that ssh keys must be properly installed on every machine, so that connections can be established between them without prompting the user for a password.
 For more details, refer to the P-MILOS manual.

 ## Input/output files